ningrao/notes/js.md

  * wrap doms in parens;

 - react:
+ * set value of input to null/undefined, equal to remove value property, thus it turns to uncontrolled.
  * it's drived by `setState`.
  * functional component (function) is called every time in render.
  * component created as function(no instance / 'this') or class;